Chemaclass/chemaclass.com/content/readings/2023-03-19-accelerate.md

 <!-- more -->
 > Note: DevOps is about integrating and automating software development (Dev) and IT operations (Ops), focusing on improving (and shortening) the systems development life cycle.

-## Four Key Metrics

-- **Change Lead Time**
-    - Time to implement, test, and deliver code for a feature
-- **Deployment Frequency**
-    - Number of deployments in a given duration of time
-- **Change Failure Rate**
-    - Percentage of failed changes over all changes (regardless of success)
-- **Mean Time to Recovery**
-    - Time it takes to restore service after production failure

 ## Key Capabilities

 ### Continuous Delivery